open-edge-insights/video-ingestion/README.md

 > - One can use [JSON validator tool](https://www.jsonschemavalidator.net/) for validating the app configuration against the above schema.

+> * To change the pipeline config from [environment file](https://github.com/open-edge-insights/eii-core/blob/master/build/.env) set the required pipeline value to the `PIPELINE` key and run [builder.py](https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py) to set the environment variable.
+Please make sure the `PIPELINE` value is compatible with the type of ingestor used.
+In order to use dynamic config through ETCD UI please remove the value of the `PIPELINE` key and leave it blank.
+For working with RTSP cameras one has to add the RTSP CAMERA IP to `RTSP_CAMERA_IP` in [builder.py](https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py) if working behind a proxy network.

 ----

 ### Ingestor config